SEMICeu/documentation/actors.md

 These are not documented here (yet).

-## Access management
+# Access management

 In order for editors to perform their activities they need access to the necessary SEMIC assets.
-For the activities described in this documentation editors only require writing permissions to the SEMIC GitHub space.
+For the activities described in this documentation editors only require write permissions to the SEMIC GitHub space.
 To facilitate the management, an [editor team](https://github.com/orgs/SEMICeu/teams/core-voc-editors) has been created in the SEMIC GitHub space.

 Developers usually are granted more extensive rights to perform the various tasks on the SEMIC assets.
+For them and the EC officials are part of the [SEMIC administrator team](https://github.com/orgs/SEMICeu/teams/administrators).
+They have full access to the SEMIC space.

-All user access control operations can be done by the __SEMIC admin__ on [Github](https://github.com/orgs/SEMICeu/people).
+Individual user access control operations can be done by the __SEMIC admin__ on [Github](https://github.com/orgs/SEMICeu/people).

-In the future this section